03 May 2 clues that your bad PMS is really PMDD

-30 Sep How can you tell if you have PMS or PMDD?
+So, how can you tell if your pre-period symptoms are due to PMS or PMDD?

-There’s an easy way to figure it out–by examining the intensity of symptoms and possibly the length of time your symptoms persist.
+There are two big clues to look for: the intensity of your symptoms and the length of time your symptoms persist.

 Here’s how it breaks down:

-If you have premenstrual symptoms that are intense (such as, but not limited to, depression, suicidal thoughts or thoughts of self-harm, extreme anger, unbearable pain, insomnia and/or debilitating fatigue), these symptoms do interfere with everyday life and they impact you anywhere from the day after ovulation through the day before your period, then you likely have PMDD.
-This is a medical condition that’s estimated to impact up to 1 in 8 of us with menstrual cycles and is believed to be due to extra sensitivity to fluctuating hormones.
+If you have premenstrual symptoms that are intense (such as, but not limited to, depression, suicidal thoughts or thoughts of self-harm, uncontrollable anger, unbearable pain, insomnia and/or debilitating fatigue), these symptoms do interfere with everyday life and they impact you anywhere from the day after ovulation through the day before your period, then you likely have PMDD.
+Another clue: In those with PMDD, symptoms tend to crop up regularly every cycle.

-While both PMS and PMDD symptoms can be eased with stress-reducing techniques (such as yoga and meditation), exercise, a nutritious diet and good sleep, those with PMDD typically also require the support of a healthcare team.
-You may want to try prescription medicine, cognitive behavioral therapy, holistic treatments and/or other remedies.
+While symptoms of PMS and PMDD can be lessened with stress-reducing techniques (such as yoga and meditation), exercise, a nutritious diet and good sleep, those with PMDD typically also require the support of a healthcare team.
+You may want to try prescription medicine, cognitive behavioral therapy, holistic treatments, nutritional supplements and/or other remedies.
 But, whatever you choose, it’s important to get health support to help manage this condition.

 It’s equally important to get peer support from others challenged by PMDD.
 Please visit the following groups if you or a loved one has PMDD: